mattrussi/gitlab-com-runbooks/howto/gke-runner/README.md

 ## Summary

-This directory contains the kubernetes configuration for the GKE runner cluster that is created by Terraform run for the gitlab-pre project.
+This directory contains the kubernetes configuration for the GKE runner cluster that is created by Terraform run for the projects that config runners on GKE.

+Currently this is:
+* gitlab-ops
+* gitlab-pre

+But these instructions can be used to configure gitlab-runner on any GKE cluster.

 Before you start, set the following two environment variables.
 For example for the preprod environment